pivotal/docs-tap/vscode-extension/install.hbs.md

-# Installing Tanzu Developer Tools for Visual Studio Code
+# Installing Tanzu Developer Tools for VS Code

 This topic explains how to install VMware Tanzu Developer Tools for Visual Studio Code (VS Code).